tytydraco/yessleep/out/Cut_of_the_Toys.md

 We went to the new toy store and started looking around.
 Raven told me that Halle really wanted more dolls so that might be our best bet.
 I was surprised at how many dolls they had.
 So many in different rows and all kinds of stuff that came with them too.
 I guess that’s why this store was so popular despite not being around long.

 Even though there were a lot of dolls, I spotted one that took my interest in particular.
-I

 It was a doll in a black dress that looked to be holding some kind of sword.
 She didn’t have a smile on her face like a lot of them tend to do, it was more like a smirk.